2020 New Orleans Saints Depth Chart

 |Right Tackle||Ryan Ramczyk|

 The Saints were afforded the luxury of having two Rookie of the Year contenders on their roster last season.
 The addition of Alvin Kamara and Marshon Lattimore made a lasting impression on the franchise.
 Kamara would go on to lead the league in scoring for a rookie, finding the end zone in both rushing and pass-catching situations.
 Marshon Lattimore was an instrumental piece in making this defense relevant once again.
-The secondary has struggled against the pass, which is something Lattimore helped crack down on in 2017.
+The secondary has struggled against the pass, which is something Lattimore helped crack down on during the season.
 He was the team’s leader in pass break-ups and interceptions last season, taking home Rookie of the Year honors on defense.
 This tandem was a bright sign for a team that is increasing in age.
 They found establishments and building blocks they could work with on both sides of the ball.
 While off-season additions like these only come once in a blue moon, the team looked to build off the stance and mindset that landed these players in New Orleans.

 The team took a more-of-the-same approach to their off-season.
 This started the transitional period with the signing of key players.
 The re-signing aspect would write the story for the Saints this off-season.
 The team brought Drew Brees back for two more seasons.
 While the contract numbers still place Brees at a discount in pricing, this was an asset the team could not afford to lose.
 They have brought in numerous talents to back-up Brees, but none of these flashes have panned out in terms of finding a younger talent that would eventually take the helm for the foreseeable future.
 Other key re-signings include: Alex Okafor (Defensive End), Thomas Morstead (Punter), and George Johnson (Defensive Line).
 The team rehashed on the contracts of a few former talents to boost their depth and carry a sense of familiarity with them into the regular season.
 This saw one of Drew Brees’ favorite targets return in Benjamin Watson.
 Watson proved he is still capable of production in Baltimore, so a one-year contract was more than plausible for reconnecting this pair.
 Patrick Robinson enjoyed the luxury of competing for a Super Bowl ring last season.
 The Saints wanted to bolster their defensive secondary, making the reclaim to this former talent an easy choice.
 Robinson will be slotted behind Lattimore and will offer the team additional looks should they need to flex their defensive settings.
 Jermon Bushrod was also a former Saints product that returned to the organization after a prominent career elsewhere.
 He will compete for time at the offensive guard position.